Starting a blog in 2018 is a piece of cake.

 If Google finds two pages/sites containing exactly the same content, it typically gives preference to the older page/site.

-To combat this, you must ‘tell’ the search engines the content has moved.
+You must ‘tell’ the search engines the content has moved.

 You don’t do this by firing off an email (that would be nice, though).

-Instead you set up something called a 301 redirect for every URL on your old blog.
+Instead, you set up something called a 301 redirect for every URL on your old blog.

 A bit techie for you?

 It is, but all you have to know about it is 301 redirects inform search engines URL A (the one at your old blog) has been permanently moved to URL B (your new blog) and Google (or Bing or whatever) should show URL B in the search results instead of URL A.